-Potential Changes Coming to the White-Collar Overtime ExemptionsAdded by Hawley Troxell in Articles & Publications, Employment Law on March 19, 2014
+Potential Changes Coming to the White-Collar Overtime ExemptionsAdded by Hawley Troxell in Articles & Blogs, Employment Law on March 19, 2014

 The Fair Labor Standards Act (FLSA) requires employers to pay overtime to workers who work more than 40 hours in a week.
 However, this overtime requirement does not apply to employees who are exempt.
 A common group of exemptions are the so-called white-collar exemptions, which generally apply to executive, administrative, and professional employees who are paid a salary of at least $455 per week ($23,660 per year).

 On March 13, 2014, President Obama sent a Presidential Memorandum to the Secretary of Labor, claiming that the white-collar exemptions “have not kept up with our modern economy” and that, “[b]ecause these regulations are outdated, millions of Americans lack the protections of overtime.”
 The Memorandum then directed the Secretary to “propose revisions to modernize and streamline the existing overtime regulations.”

 While the Memorandum does not dictate what changes should be made to the regulations, President Obama’s remarks when he signed the Memorandum (along with a Fact Sheet issued by the White House) give some insight into the changes that will likely be made: